laravel/docs/responses.md

 ### View Creators

 View **creators** work almost exactly like view composers; however, they are fired immediately when the view is instantiated.
-To register a view creator, simple use the `creator` method:
+To register a view creator, simply use the `creator` method:

 	View::creator('profile', function($view)
 	{